Punjab Public Service Commission (Pakistan)

-The Punjab Public Service Commission (PPSC) is a government agency responsible for hiring and administering the provincial civil services and management services in the Punjab Province of Pakistan.
+The Punjab Public Service Commission (PPSC) is a constitutional and statutory government agency responsible for hiring and administering the provincial civil services and management services in the Punjab Province of Pakistan.
+The current PPSC chairman is Lt.
+Gen. (Retd.)
+Muhammad Abdul Aziz, in office since 17 May 2024.

 History

 The Punjab Public Service Commission, established in April 1937, is the oldest Provincial Public Service Commission in Pakistan.
 It was established under the Punjab Public Service Commission Ordinance, of 1978.
 It functions in accordance with the ambit of the Punjab Public Service Commission Ordinance, 1978, and Punjab Public Service Commission (Functions) Rules, 1979.